Hotdog (band): History

-Hit songs
+Legacy

 One of the band's biggest hits is the song "Bongga Ka, 'Day" (1979).
-With the song was an eponymous motion picture released, starring renowned cast members including Nora Aunor, Vilma Santos, Joseph Estrada, Fernando Poe Jr. and Boots Anson-Roa.
+With the song was an eponymous motion picture released, starring renowned actors including Nora Aunor, Vilma Santos, Joseph Estrada, Fernando Poe Jr. and Boots Anson-Roa.
 Another one of their hit songs, "Annie Batungbakal", also produced a popular and successful movie of the same name.

 The hits of Hotdog also sang of relevant social issues.
 "Manila" was a song dedicated to the millions of Overseas Filipino Workers (OFWs) who are away from their families and long for the taste of not just their home city, Manila, but also the entire Philippines.